rafhaelbarabas/rafhaelbarabas/README_base.md

   My name is Rafhael, i'm %{age} years old, and graduated in "Systems Analysis and Development" at <a href="http://virtual.unesc.net/graduacao/analise-e-desenvolvimento-de-sistemas" target="_blank">UNESC</a>.
 </p>
 <p>
-  I'm currently work as a Software Enginner at Dell Technologies, developing a new experience for worldwide developers at https://developer.dell.com
+  I'm currently work as a Software Engineer at Dell Technologies, developing a new experience for worldwide developers at https://developer.dell.com
 </p>

 <div style="display: inline_block">